This post isn’t on my list of things to do before 50, but I have been feeling nudged by my intuition to write a post on

 - Once shortly after I had helped Dennis on the toilet, Amanda called and asked to be picked up at school.
 I completely forgot where he was and left for Woodstock High.
 I had, at least, left him with a cell phone.
 Dennis called after 20 minutes, wondering when I was coming back and, “Why did it sound like I was driving”?

 - After showering Dennis, I used self-tanner moisturizer by accident instead of regular and turned his mustache and “man parts” orange.
 He is only going to find this out when he reads this, I claimed to not know why this happened.
 Fun fact: the foreskin on a man’s penis simply doesn’t change with self-tanner.
 Unfortunately, other parts of the penis do!
 Who knew?

 - Four years ago, we got a Labrador retriever puppy, Daisy.
-During the early months, we crated her at night, whereas now she sleeps right on top of us.
+During the early months, we crated her at night.
 One morning, I let Daisy out and was immediately distracted by the doorbell ringing.
 Usually, given the time, I would raise Dennis up in the bed with the remote and bring Daisy to give him a few good morning licks.
 Unattended, Daisy bounded on to the bed, Dennis was completely prone, his good arm trapped under a blanket and entirely at the mercy of a wildly affectionate puppy.
-When I finally came back to the room, Dennis was covered in dog slobber, and I mean in his ears, nose, and mouth.
+When I finally came back to the room, Dennis was covered in dog slobber, and I mean in his ears, nose, mouth, and other bits.
 He was laughing hysterically and the more he laughed the harder she licked!
 I’m still not sure what the kids these days call “hooking up” entails, but I’m pretty sure by old school standards, Dennis and Daisy went to second base together.

 (Gratuitous puppy picture to keep you reading!)

 8. I mixed up his a.m. and p.m. pills.
 Taking Ambien at 9 a.m. makes for a looooonnnnnngggg day.
 I even got grumpy with him and told him to perk up!